anuket-project/anuket-specifications/doc/tech/README.md

 <a name="4.1"></a>
 ### 4.1 IO Virtualization

-There are different ways of which IO devices (such as NICs) are presented to VMs for consumption by those VMs.
+There are different ways of which IO devices (such as NICs) are presented to workloads for consumption by those workloads.
 Here is a list of current methods of existing IO Virtualisatin:

 - Para-Virtualization method (software only).
 - Direct assignment with VT-d.